Network Modeling for Epidemics

 Before joining NME, please review NME Preparation chapter materials to ensure that you have an updated version of course software installed on your computer, and that you come into the course with some background and motivation for network modeling.

-We assume a working knowledge of R; some background in infectious disease modeling (e.g., compartmental or differential equation modeling) is helpful but not necessary.
+For NME-I, we assume a working knowledge of R; some background in infectious disease modeling (e.g., compartmental or differential equation modeling) is helpful but not necessary.
+For NME-II, we assume knowledge of NME-I.

 Instructors